formatjs/formatjs/CONTRIBUTING.md

 ```
 4. Test to make sure everything passes

+5. New TimeZones or renames of TimeZones are not updated using the Bazel script.
+You need to manually update `index.bzl`.

 ### Generating CLDR data

 1. Check out `./BUILD` file for generatable data — which are identifiable via `generate_src_file()` call